reidmosieur/frontend-sample/README.md

 # Logs Viewer Sample — React / Next.js

 This is a sample implementation of a **filterable, sortable, paginated log viewer** built with Next.js App Router.
 It demonstrates my approach to building production-ready frontend components with complex UI state, shared context, and URL synchronization.
+It is intentionally a single file to make browsing simple.

 [Preview](https://frontend.reidmosieur.dev)